DKISTDC/dkist/docs/tutorial/4_dataset_files.md

 scan.files
 ```

 In this case, however, although the dataset is obviously smaller it still spans the same 425 files.
 This is because we haven't sliced by raster location and are therefore taking one row of pixels from every file.
-To reduce the number of files any further we must look at fewer wavelengths:
+To reduce the number of files any further we must look at fewer raster step positions:

 ```{code-cell} ipython3
 feature = ds[0, 100:200, :, 638:-628]